BNSBNS/CRun/README.md

 uniform way to deal with generic pointers; therefore, we prefix their names with an underscore and only use them to initialize local variables with the desired types and with the appropriate names.

+extern use all outside file
+static use withint file  , also retain value if re called/initialized again

+### refresher notes
+gcc *.c -o main // compiles all .c files

+auto == local variable

+extern == external variable, even more then global var (ie, 2 diff file)
+extern must also be declare outside of anything (like global)

+### udemy